Shriniwas Joshi: Personal life and career

 Joshi was born in 1936 in Simla, British India.
 He did an M.A. in political science from the Panjab University in Chandigarh, and then an MA in economics from the Punjabi University in Patiala.
 Afterwards, he joined government service as a statistician, and retired as an officer of the Indian Administrative Service in 1994.
 In his administrative capacity, among other tasks, Joshi served as special secretary to Himachal Pradesh's Chief Minister Virbhadra Singh, as Director of Primary Education, and as Director of the Department of Art, Culture, and Language in the Government of Himachal Pradesh.
-He served as the Deputy Commissioner of Kangra district, Himachal Pradesh, from June 29, 1992 till August 4, 1993.
+He served as the Deputy Commissioner of Kangra district, Himachal Pradesh, from 29 June 1992 till 4 August 1993.
 Post-retirement, he served as the administrator of Indus Hospital, Shimla, and as a member of the Board of Management, Himachal Pradesh Agriculture University (Palampur, H.P.).
 Over 2009-12, Joshi was a member of the Inter Agency Core Group in Shimla, for the Government of India - UNDP Urban Risk Reduction Project.
 He is a member of the Himachal Pradesh University Court.

 He lives at Panchwati house, at village Kanena-Pagog (post office Bharari), near Shimla, with his wife Yamini.